why therapy or counselling?

 areas I work with

-With lengthy experience in addressing stress-related issues, I specialise in psychosomatic difficulties, and support clients in coming to terms with many concerns, including:
+With lengthy experience in addressing stress-related issues, I specialise in psychosomatic issues, and support clients in coming to terms with many concerns, including:

 bereavement and grief